e4t/suse-hpc/Documentation/HPC-Packaging-Standard.md

   provide a different ABI and thus render MPI-dependent libraries flavor- dependent as well, the flavor may be appended to the family name, separated by a hyphen: `<mpi_family>[-<flavor>]`.
-For the purpose of depenencies, different flavors with different ABIs may be treated as different MPI families.)
+For the purpose of dependencies, different flavors with different ABIs may be treated as different MPI families.)
 - this is followed by the package (ie library) name and an optional flavor identifier (separated from the library name by a hyphen `-`).